Marine Radio in Tasmania

 1.17 * 3 = 3.51 nautical miles

 If the second vessel also has an antenna set at 9 feet above sea level then the theoretical transmitting distance is 3.51 + 3.51 = 7 nautical miles.
-In practice you will find that you probably can better this distance but do not rely on any extended transmission range.
+In practice you will find that you can probably considerably better this distance but do not rely on any extended transmission range.